maherkaz/500-2018/assignments/README.md

 # Assignments for 500, Spring 2018

 The course requires you to complete four types of "assignments" and a total of 18 deliverables.

+- The [Schedule page](https://github.com/THOMASELOVE/500-2018/blob/master/SCHEDULE.md) lists all deliverables for the course.

 ## Course Project - 3 deliverables